chime-experiment/mkchimeenv/README.md

   environment
 - Perform editable installs of all the CHIME pipeline packages so you can hack on them to your hearts content.
-- Download the skyfield data required by `caput/ch_util` for ephemeris calculations.
+- Download the skyfield data required for ephemeris calculations.

 To activate the environment just run `source mychimeenv/venv/bin/activate`.